Frequently Asked Questions

 At The Roost, we're doing the best we can to offer great jobs and a great product with great service.
 While we love that The Roost has taken on a life of its own- shaped in large part by our community of amazing patrons- we've also learned that in order for The Roost to be the best Roost it can be, we need to occasionally manage the space in ways that, left alone, it wouldn't always manage itself.
 Here are answers to some commonly asked questions about choices we've made at The Roost.
 If you have any questions about any of this- or anything not covered here- we have a Manager on Duty on at all times.
 Please also feel free to send us a message directly on facebook or at email@example.com.

 We had originally conceived of the Roost as a space that people could enjoy for many purposes: dates, studying, playing games, hosting events, reading, writing...
 We imagined themed evenings like movie nights, tap takeovers, bingo, karaoke… the list goes on.
 We envisioned the café like this because it sounded like the most fun to us- like a place we would enjoy ourselves- and also because we thought it was our best chance of being feasible in the long term as a low margin business in a highly competitive café town.
 We learned early on that having both power outlets and wifi available in the café meant that the vibe of individuals doing work on computers for hours at a time would tend to dominate the space.
 We repeatedly received feedback that people didn’t want to be social in our space- meet with friends for drinks and dessert- because the space felt like a library.
 We also learned quickly that having power outlets available and unlimited wifi was not good for business.
 Since our goal is to provide great jobs and a great product with great service, we decided that it was best for the long-term health of the café to adhere to our original vision of creating a space that encouraged socializing and activity.
 We realized the best way to achieve this was to not offer power outlets and to limit wifi hours.
-Currently, wifi is available all day Monday through Wednesday and from 8am-8pm Thursday and Friday.
+Currently, wifi is available all day Monday and 8am-8pm Tuesday through Friday.

 Why do we put coded locks on our bathroom doors?